AEADataEditor/JEL-2021-1623/README.md

 Upload JSON specification to IPUMS API, wait for files to be created, then download, and convert to Stata

+> Currently does not work for Fig 3, which uses CPS data.
+The Beta IPUMS API was not available for CPS data at the time this process was run.

 ### Step 2

 Run Stata code.

-> Currently only works for Fig 1.
+> Will fail for Figure 3, since the data is not included in this deposit.

 ## Pulling it all together